Advanced-Kind-MC/ADK-wiki/docs/starter_guide.md

 ---
 ## Griefing Protections
 You may protect your chests by right clicking them with a sign.
 Your builds and chests are protected unless you have been inactive for 28 days, at which they become accessible to others.
-You can run **/seen (playername)** to check
+You can run **/seen (playername)** to check.

 ---
 ## Towns